-If an Applicant has applied to use or intends to use PJM's SIS to add an energy storage device to an existing or planned eligible renewable energy resource, the applicant shall describe in detail the existing or proposed generating unit, ownership details and relevant agreements pertaining to shared ownership and operations, and ability to comply with PJM's timelines and terms for revised interconnection services.
+If an Applicant has applied to use or intends to use SIS to add an energy storage device to an existing or planned eligible renewable energy resource, the Applicant shall describe in detail the existing or proposed generating unit, ownership details and relevant agreements pertaining to shared ownership and operations, and ability to comply with PJM's timelines and terms for revised interconnection services.

 Applicants will be evaluated based on how the Project's interconnection queue status may impact the ability of the Project to meet the Commercial Operation Date requirements in this RFA.
 For instance, Projects that are advancing or have advanced through the Transition Cycle expedited process (Fast Lane) or Transition Cycle 1, and therefore likely have an earlier Commercial Operation Date, will be scored more highly with respect to this evaluation criterion.
-Applications that provide strong demonstration of a Project's interconnection queue status through submission of service request details and the most relevant and recent documents will be scored more highly as well.
+Applications that demonstrate that the Project is well advanced in PJM's interconnection review process and offer lower interconnection risks will be scored more highly as well.